opensource111111/tekken-8-mod-manager/README.md

 ----

 2.3.1

+#### 24th July 2024

+- Fixed issue with presets.
+AttributeError: 'Configs' object has no attribute 'font_colour'

 #### 17th July 2024
 - The program no longer needs to reimport the list of mods into the program when deleting mods.
 - Added website links to Tekken mods websites under the "Help" tab at the top of the window.